simcyndy/simcyndy/README.md

 - 👋 Hi, I’m @simcyndy
 - 👀 I’m interested in backend development in Python and frontend developement in Angular
-- 🌱 I’m currently learning Kubernetes and Docker
+- 🌱 I’m currently learning Kubernetes, Docker, ML, and Data Warehousing with Oracle
-- 💞️ I’m looking to collaborate on anything interesting you have!
+- 💞️ I’m looking to collaborate on anything interesting you have!Hit me up!
-- 📫 How to reach me ...
+- 📫 How to reach me - email me at - simcyndy@gmail.com

 <!---
 simcyndy/simcyndy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.